 I think this content thing doesn’t matter.
 I was at the Montreal Long Fest and there were different presentations on different techniques — chunking and there are some people who like to use memorize and anki and, of course, I don’t very much.
 I just stay with LingQ.
 All of that is secondary, secondary.
 The key thing is the availability of meaningful content in the language.
 So that’s the third one, attitude, then time and the content.
 Content is King!

 There are all kinds of starter books, grammar explanations, dictionaries, ankis, games, language-learning games.
 None of that matters in my opinion.
 What matters is having suitable content.
-Graded content can be a bridge to get to where you can access the authentic content, but I also think natural conversations are a bridge because typically in conversations the vocabulary used is more sort of oriented towards high-frequency words.
+Graded readers can be a bridge to get to where you can access the authentic content, but I also think natural conversations are a bridge because typically in conversations the vocabulary used is more sort of oriented towards high-frequency words.
 So I would love to see an explosion of conversations, dialogues in different languages spoken naturally and then transcribed made available to language learners.

 I had a comment.
 I think it was here at YouTube.
 Someone said why would anyone learn Farsi?
 It’s a difficult language and the verbs show up in different places depending on whatever and stuff.
 I don’t know.
 He had a lot of criticism of Farsi.
 None of that matters if I can find compelling and interesting content in Farsi and I’m motivated because there are Farsi speakers here in Vancouver and because, after all, Iran and Persia, there are 80-90 million people there.
 Historically it’s been a very important country.
 Twenty-five years ago the Persian Empire was the largest empire in the world.
 All of that is kind of stimulating.